-- For additional information about custom environment properties and how to define them in CheCluster Custom Resource, see Advanced configuration options for the CodeReady Workspaces server component. - For custom configuration of Jaeger, see the list of Jaeger client environment variables.
+- For additional information about custom environment properties and how to define them in CheCluster Custom Resource, see Advanced configuration options. - For custom configuration of Jaeger, see the list of Jaeger client environment variables.

 4.5.
 VIEWING CODEREADY WORKSPACES TRACES IN JAEGER UI